lucas56098/voronoi_mesh_project/README.md

 ./vmp -n 100 -fixed_seed 42 -image
 ```

-If everything works fine the grid will be generated for 100 seeds and stored into `build/files`.
+If everything works fine, the grid will be generated for 100 seeds and stored into `build/files`.
 Also the grid will be plotted using python and the final image will be stored as `figures/single_picture.pdf`.
 It should look something like this:
 <p align="left">
   <img src="./figures/readme_figures/getting_started_terminal.png" alt="terminal" width="425" height="300">
   <img src="./figures/readme_figures/getting_started_plot.png" alt="figure" width="285" height="300">